jagguvarma15/agent-blueprints/patterns/tool-use/design.md

 ## Composition
 Tool Use is a foundation for all agent patterns.
 It provides the mechanism; other patterns provide the control flow (ReAct adds the loop, Plan & Execute adds the planning).

+## MCP and tool registries

+The Tool Registry component above is logical — it doesn't prescribe *where* the tools come from.
+The dominant standard for that "where" is **MCP (Model Context Protocol)**: a protocol for exposing tools, resources, and prompts from a separate process to any compatible LLM client.
+See [Frameworks & Integrations → MCP-specific guidance](../../foundations/frameworks-and-integrations.md) for the broader frame.

+### Why MCP belongs in the Tool Use design surface

+- **Centralized tool registry.** One MCP server can serve many agents — the registry component becomes an MCP client adapter instead of a per-agent function list.
+- **Standardized invocation.** Tool calls follow the MCP JSON-RPC contract regardless of which agent or framework is calling.
+No bespoke serialization per integration.
+- **Decoupled from the agent.** Tool authors ship MCP servers; agent authors consume them.
+Tool updates don't require agent redeploys.

+### Security surface

+MCP servers run outside the agent's direct control.
+That introduces concerns the in-process Tool Registry does not have:

+- **Server allow-listing.** The agent should connect only to pre-approved servers per environment.
+A `connect_to_any_server` flag is a vulnerability.
+- **Tool description spoofing.** A malicious server can embed prompt-injection payloads in tool descriptions or parameter docs.
+Validate descriptions out-of-band before enabling a server.
+- **Destructive tools.** MCP makes it easy to expose `delete_user`, `transfer_funds`, etc. Run servers with least-privilege credentials and gate destructive calls behind out-of-band confirmation, not just the LLM's judgment.
+- **Supply chain.** Pin MCP server versions in production.
+A silent server update can change tool semantics that the agent has been validated against.

+### When to use MCP vs in-process tools

+- **Prefer MCP** when a tool is reused across multiple agents or hosts (filesystem, vector DB, observability backend, ticketing system).
+- **Prefer in-process tools** when latency matters per call, the tool is single-agent specialized, or state coupling makes MCP's process boundary awkward.
+- An agent can mix both.
+The Tool Registry component above accommodates either by treating the MCP client adapter as just another handler source.